Technology

 What are the changes to AISD’s device policy for the 2025-2026?

 Kindergarten and Pre-K have access to limited Chromebook time.
 A three to one ratio will allow for limited device use in the classroom, and yet still help inquiring minds learn about technology and the curriculum.
-Map Growth testing is also taken on Chromebooks.
+Map Growth testing is also administered on Chromebooks.

 First and Second grades will have classroom sets of Chromebooks.
 Classroom sets will always stay in the classroom.
 Each device will be assigned to the teacher and will most stay in the classroom all year long.